sgupta70/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment wasn't super hard.
 I used the code from the part above and then added what I knew about LEDS from last year to turn the green and red LED  on at the correct times.
+I wired up both of the LEDs and nmed one Red and Green so I didn't get confused and I was able to just put it into the cide because I remembered how to turn on an LED from past assignments.
 ## Part 3

 ### Assignment Description